DafPhil/iota-wiki/internal/participate/contribute-to-wiki/for_tws/style_guide.md

 ### Quotes and Names

-Never modify quotes or names.
-Fix typos in a quote only if we are the first to publish it.
+Never modify quotations or names.
+Fix typos in a quotation only if we are the first to publish it.

 Do not contract short quotes.
 Put `[...]` in place of an omitted part.
 Never omit parts that change the meaning of the quote, its emotion, or anything else that could lead to misinterpreting it.